smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Fix missing level 4 geography tiles bug (areaid_count=0 in geolevels table)
 * No area names in sahsuland geography.
 Setup is correct; mixed and lowercase names not being handled correctly.
 Forced to uppercase.
+* Data loader scripts disable/enable the foreign key constraint rif40_covariates_geolevel_fk (SQL Server only for the moment).

 Todo: